 "Overhang" refers to the number of ordinary shares that are subject to outstanding awards or remain available for new award grants.
-The following table shows the total number of ordinary shares that were subject to outstanding restricted share and restricted share unit awards granted under the Plan, that were subject to outstanding options granted under the Plan, and that were then available for new award grants under the Plan as of December 31, 2020.
-For awards subject to performance-based vesting requirements, such as the PSUs (as described above under "Executive Compensation - Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation"), the number of shares presented (1) is based on achieving the maximum level of performance, even though the actual share payout for these awards may be less than the maximum number below, and (2) for shares subject to awards for which no grant date has been established under FASB ASC Topic 718 due to the operation of the performance-based vesting requirements, such shares are reported in the year granted by our Board or Compensation Committee.
+The following table shows the total number of ordinary shares that were subject to outstanding restricted share and restricted share unit awards granted under the Plan, that were subject to outstanding options granted under the Plan, and that were then available for new award grants under the Plan as of March 11, 2022.
+For awards subject to performance-based vesting requirements, such as the PSUs (as described above under "Executive Compensation - Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation"), the number of shares presented is based on achieving the maximum level of performance, even though the actual share payout for these awards may be less than the maximum number below.

-As of December 31, 2020 Shares subject to outstanding restricted share and restricted share unit awards (excluding performance-based and market based vesting awards) 6,663,925 Shares subject to outstanding performance-based vesting restricted share and restricted share unit awards 1,565,184 Shares subject to outstanding market-based vesting restricted share and restricted share unit awards 50,000 Shares subject to outstanding options (excluding performance-based and market based vesting options) 4,525,207 Shares subject to outstanding performance-based vesting options 114,583 Shares subject to outstanding market-based vesting options 208,333 Shares available for new award grants 4,764,080
+Overhang As of March 11, 2022 Shares subject to outstanding restricted share and restricted share unit awards (excluding performance-based and market based vesting awards) 10,105,754 Shares subject to outstanding performance-based vesting restricted share and restricted share unit awards 3,220,481 Shares subject to outstanding market-based vesting restricted share and restricted share unit awards 50,000 Shares subject to outstanding options (excluding performance-based and market based vesting options) (1) 4,383,345 Shares subject to outstanding performance-based vesting options (1) 114,583 Shares subject to outstanding market-based vesting options (1) 208,333 Shares available for new award grants 1,079,091

-As of December 31, 2020, our 4,848,123 outstanding options granted under the Plan had a weighted-average exercise price of \$52.46, and a weighted-average remaining life of 4.42 years.
+(1) As of March 11, 2022, our 4,706,261 outstanding options granted under the Plan had a weighted-average exercise price of \$52.43, and a weighted-average remaining life of 3.21 years.

-The weighted-average number of ordinary shares issued and outstanding in each of the last three fiscal years was 223,001,739 shares issued and outstanding in 2018; 214,929,977 shares issued and outstanding in 2019; and 254,728,932 shares issued and outstanding in 2020.
-The number of ordinary shares issued and outstanding as of December 31, 2020 was 315,636,032 shares.
+The weighted-average number of ordinary shares issued and outstanding in each of the last three fiscal years was 214,929,977 shares issued and outstanding in 2019; 254,728,932 shares issued and outstanding in 2020; and 365,449,967 shares issued and outstanding in 2021.
+The number of ordinary shares issued and outstanding as of April 1, 2022 was 419,100,690 shares.